LGN520/farreach-public/docs/netreach-v4.md

 		* TODO: We free each entry in the final merged data array if try_to_free returns true (i.e., is_free = true)
 - TODO: If cache crashes, server should reset all seq as zero after recovery such that switch-assigned seq (>=1) must be larger
 - TODO: If with parser limitation, we can introduce hint of next header in the previous header
-- TODO: Check APIs of register access
+- Check APIs of register access; check parameter 0 of MAT configuration w/ range matched fields

 ## Implementation log